tgig/Gnotes/www/contents/_faq/index.md

 And...
 I was curious about AWS Lambda and needed a good test project.

+## How does it work?

+Just save a text file with a `.md` extension in your Dropbox connected Gnotes folder.
+The first line is the title of the resulting Evernote note.
+When you connect your Dropbox and Evernote accounts the first time, I create a sample text file inside your Dropbox folder.

 ## Why do I need to connect Dropbox and Evernote?

 When you save a `.md` file to your connected Dropbox folder, Gnotes receives a webhook notice.
 The content of your `.md` file is pulled by an AWS Lambda, converted to the wonky Evernote XML format, and uploaded.